khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 OpenShift offers multiple access modes including: developer CLI, admin CLI, web console and IDE plugins.
-Click2cloud is a plugin that allows Visual studio to deploy code to OpenShift, directly.
+Click2cloud is a plugin that allows Visual studio to deploy code to OpenShift, directly
 ![](./MediaFolder/media/image3.jpg){width="4.989583333333333in"
 height="3.7465277777777777in"}